Loco00003/locoweb/content/machines/hackmyvm/Easy machines/Vulny - hackmyvm/index.md

 ![](images/vulny%20(33).png)

-We can't access anything interesting in this directory, but now we know we have to pivot to this user, lets check if theres something of interest ing the `/var/www/` directory:
+We can't access anything interesting in this directory, but now we know we have to pivot to this user, lets check if theres something of interest the `/var/www/` directory:

 ![](images/vulny%20(34).png)